- Year 6 into 7, Entry 2018/19

 Sixth Form, Entry 2018/19

-About 90% of Twyford students stay on into the Sixth Form, but we are also able to invite applications from external students to join the Sixth Form, whose roll is currently over 500.
+The majority of Twyford students stay on into the Sixth Form, but we are also able to invite applications from external students to join the Sixth Form, whose roll is approximately 500.
 Twyford has a thriving Sixth Form.
 We offer a wide range of courses, ranging from traditional A Level courses to some more vocational options.

 2. Parent(s)/carer(s) details and contact information